imazeenabulele/AD_Active_Directory_Preparation_in_Azure/README.md

 <p>
 In this first section, the preparation for setting up Active Directory will be shown following the steps listed above.
 Virtual machines would be set up, one of which would act as a *Domain Controller* running Windows server while the other would act as a *Client* running Windows 10.<br />

-We'll start off by creating a Resource group.
-Resource Group is a container that holds related resources for an Azure solution.
+We'll start off by creating a Resource group.  <br /> A Resource Group is a container that holds related resources for an Azure solution.
 It helps organize, manage, and monitor resources such as virtual machines, databases, storage accounts, and networking component
 </p>
 <br />
 <p>